 The Digital Enablement Fee on Interchange Plus and Tiered Statements

-On an interchange plus or tiered statement, the Digital Enablement Fee should be clearly listed in the assessments section.
+On an interchange plus or tiered statement, the processor should list the Digital Enablement Fee in the assessment fees section.

 The image below shows 3 different ways that you may see the fee listed.
-It could be written out completely, as in the top line, or be abbreviated, as in the middle and bottom lines.
+The processor may write it out completely, as in the top line, or abbreviate it, as in the middle and bottom lines.

-In each line, you'll also see the rate, the amount on which it was charged, and the total fee.
-In the top and middle lines, the 0.01% fee has been converted to a decimal, displayed as .000100.
-In the bottom line, it has been left as a percentage despite the lack of percent sign.
-You can check the processor's math by multiplying the decimal by the transaction amount.
+In each line, you’ll also see the rate, the amount on which it was charged, and the total fee.
+Firstly, in the top and middle lines, the processor converted the 0.01% fee to a decimal, displayed as .000100.
+Looking at the bottom line, the processor left it as a percentage despite the lack of percent sign.
+You can check the processor’s math by multiplying the decimal by the transaction amount.

 In the top line, 0.0001 * 2,485.56 = 0.248556, which rounds to $0.25, which is the fee charged and matches the column on the far right.

-If you secured a processor through CardFellow, you can be assured that assessments are passed to you at cost, with no added markup, and that we check to make sure assessments are priced correctly when we conduct your free statement audits.
+If you select a processor through CardFellow’s marketplace, you won’t have to worry.
+We require processors to pass assessments at cost, with no added markup.
+When we conduct your free statement audits, we check to make sure your processor priced assessments correctly.
 You do not need to do the math yourself when you receive statements.

-If you’re not a CardFellow client, there’s no guarantee that assessments are passed to you at the cost that Mastercard sets.
-You would need to check each assessment individually to determine if the costs have been padded.
-Ethical processors do pass the fees to you with no added charges, but some processors may add to the fees without telling you.
+If you’re not a CardFellow client, there’s no guarantee that your processor passes assessments at cost.
+You would need to check each assessment individually to determine if the processor padded costs.
+Ethical processors pass the fees to you with no added charges.
+However, some processors may add to the fees without telling you.

 The Digital Enablement Fee on Flat Rate Statements

-If you use a flat rate credit card processor, such as Square or Stripe, you will usually not see individual assessment fees listed on your statement.
-However, that doesn't mean you aren't paying the fee - it's simply factored in to your "flat rate."
+If you use a flat rate credit card processor you won’t see individual assessment fees on your statement.
+However, that doesn’t mean you aren’t paying the fee – the processor factors it into your “flat rate.”

-While flat rate looks simpler, it's not often the most competitive.
-Remember, assessments aren't "extra" fees that flat rate eliminates.
+While flat rate looks simpler, it’s not often the most competitive.
+Remember, assessments aren’t “extra” fees that flat rate eliminates.
 Assessments are part of every transaction.
-It's just a matter of whether you see them (and can therefore determine if they're charged to you at cost) or if they're concealed from you.
+It’s just a matter of whether you see them (and can therefore determine if they’re at cost) or if the processor conceals them.
 Read more about flat rate pricing.